Updates related to Covid-19 Pandemic

 MFA Special Admissions Process for Fall 2020 (deadline July 15, 2020).
 See our graduate admissions page for more information.

-All MFA/BFA/Certificate courses will be hybrid—with the option to take all courses online in fall 2020.
-Future guidance will be provided related to classroom, studio, and facilities access.
-We invite you to view the BFA work – a site created during the pandemic to celebrate the BFA 2020 graduating class.
+We also invite you to view the BFA work – a site created during the pandemic to share the work of the BFA 2020 graduating class.

 About UF Designers